 A simple teaching example (to me anyway), would be to discuss symmetry of multicellular animals and the differences in their nervous systems.
 In radial organisms, like jellyfish & starfish, the neuroanatomy is relatively simple, and limited to a neural network, and not a centralized structure; in bilateral organisms, there is directionality to the sensory organs and so complexity and specialization develops over evolutionary space.
 What is it about the body plan of bilateralism when variations on existing structures open new niches in which nervous systems can develop?

 The second obvious example is to discuss the eye.
 The eye is an extension of the central nervous system, with neural fibers going directly to the brain (not via the spinal cord like sensory nerves in the skin or motor neurons in skeletal muscle).
 The fully developed and functional eye is given as an example by creationists and intelligent design proponents as an example of what they call “irreducible complexity.”
 The idea here is that none of the components could exist or be useful or be selected for without the other components.
 That is, the lens wouldn’t have developed without something to focus light onto (the retina) and the retina could not function to transmit signals without focused light from the lens (this is the major flawed premise of the argument) and so the eye must have been designed whole from nothing.
 Obviously this is not true.
-The nematode is a species of flatworm that has two eyespots which sense light.
+The planarians are a family of flatworm that has two eyespots which sense light.
 It only has a few photoreceptors and pigment cells; no lens, no muscle to direct it; no image is formed in the nematode’s “brain.”
 You could imagine that detecting light and then changing behavior in response to it (probably swim away!) conferred an advantage that allowed those who responded better & faster to breed more, leading to the species alive today.
 We could assign ecological niches to the various components of eyes and photoreceptor bundles across species and interpolate selection processes that led to emergence of the eyeball.
 In fact, the eye evolved independently in cephalopods (e.g., octopuses & squids) from chordates (e.g., humans).
 In developing an undergraduate neuroscience curriculum, I would at least have being able to place basic neuroscience knowledge in the context of the theory of evolution as part of a core competency (which exercises critical thinking skills).

 One more note on the Critical Thinking Skills.
 I find it fascinating that this was ranked as the most important competency of an undergraduate neuroscience program.
 In the same paper, they also noted that ability to use various laboratory methods was ranked fairly low.
 This strikes me because most students seem to want to focus on these technical skills and to spend time exercising and practicing these tasks more than the critical thinking.
 I think that faculty ranked it fairly low on the importance scale because we know with experience that, as technology progresses, the laboratory techniques change.
 What undergraduate students learn to master in the lab will likely be outdated and irrelevent by the time they are practicing scientists (or not — maybe just citizens with knowledge of neuroscience, or primary care physicians); so this takes back seat to critical thinking skills, despite what students find most exciting/interesting.
 We should find a way to integrate critical thinking into laboratory techniques teaching.
 This is difficult because most labs are cook-book style exercises in following instructions (you’d be surprised how many students are poor at this), without much critical thinking.
 This is why I would emphasize model building from data and hypothesis testing in any/all lab techniques.